azrulhasni/langkuik/README.md

 Every personnel belonging to the group will report to the manager of the group.

-For smaller organisations, the hierarchy information is not stored in a system purse.
+For smaller organisations, the hierarchy information is not stored in a system perse.
 It is probably captured in some spreadsheet or represented as an org chart on a wall instead.

 To allow for multiple options, instead of providing a concrete library, we are